dddrrreee/cs140e-20win/labs/5-replay/README.md

 its easy to compare different traces.
 You should compare the resultant traces to everyone else.

+Helpful hints:

+  - `select` of a closed socket will indicate there is data there (a zero-byte `EOF`).
+  - A `read` of a closed socket will return EOF (again: 0 bytes).
+When a subprocess exits, any socket it has will be closed (along with all other open file descriptors).
+  - Unfortunately, occasionally it appears that a `read` of a closed socket returns an error --- if this happens on your OS, you should print `errno` and see what the actual error is and then check for it explicitly.

 #### Non-determinism

 Note: there are legal ways that the code can be non-deterministic.
 For